citusdata/citus_docs/develop/migration_mt_django.rst

 For ``ForeignKey`` and ``OneToOneField`` constraint, we have a few different cases:

-- Foreign key (or One to One) between distributed tables, for which you should use the ``TenantForeignKey`` (or ``TenantOneToOneField``).
+- Foreign keys (or One to One) between distributed tables, for which you should use the ``TenantForeignKey`` (or ``TenantOneToOneField``).
-- Foreign key between a distributed table and a reference table, which don't require changed.
+- Foreign keys between a distributed table and a reference table don't require a change.
-- Foreign key between a distributed table and a local table, which require to drop the constraint by using ``models.ForeignKey(MyModel, on_delete=models.CASCADE, db_constraint=False)``.
+- Foreign keys between a distributed table and a local table, which require to drop the constraint by using ``models.ForeignKey(MyModel, on_delete=models.CASCADE, db_constraint=False)``.

 Finally your models should look like this: